18F/18f.gsa.gov/_posts/2016-03-23-what-have-you-loved-working-on.md

 _These people picked more than one project..._

 > "I view the projects I work on as umbrellas that cover or overlap many aspects of how people interact with the government.
-Whether it's interagency interactions like the [Open Opportunities](https://openopps.digitalgov.gov) platform or the [Federal Front Door](https://labs.usa.gov/) welcoming civilians into necessary interactions with the government, I see the projects I am working on as a web that helps bring down walls around information or shed light into perceived black-box processes." - {{ "roger-ruiz" | team_link}}
+Whether it's interagency interactions like the [Open Opportunities</a> platform or the [Federal Front Door](https://labs.usa.gov/) welcoming civilians into necessary interactions with the government, I see the projects I am working on as a web that helps bring down walls around information or shed light into perceived black-box processes." - {{ "roger-ruiz" | team_link}}

 <div class="response-block">{{ "annalee" | team_photo }}

 “I've most loved working with 18F's diversity working group to help us build a diverse and inclusive team.
-Project-wise, I'm really proud of our work on the Peace Corps [project](https://letgirlslearn.peacecorps.gov/) — especially on our work to make the Django admin interface more accessible to low-vision users.” - {{ "annalee" | team_link}}</div>
+Project-wise, I'm really proud of our work on the Peace Corps <a href="https://letgirlslearn.peacecorps.gov/">project</a> — especially on our work to make the Django admin interface more accessible to low-vision users.” - {{ "annalee" | team_link}}</div>

 <div class="response-block">{{ "sarah" | team_photo }}

-“I’ve loved creating an open source community that spans the private and public sector through [Open Opportunities](https://openopps.digitalgov.gov) and the [College Scorecard](https://collegescorecard.ed.gov/) projects.” - {{ "sarah" | team_link}}</div>
+“I’ve loved creating an open source community that spans the private and public sector through <a href="https://openopps.digitalgov.gov">Open Opportunities</a> and the <a href="https://collegescorecard.ed.gov/">College Scorecard</a> projects.” - {{ "sarah" | team_link}}</div>

 <div class="response-block">{{ "christopher-goranson" | team_photo }}

-“Every Kid in a Park, Digital Acquisition Pilot, USAID's [RFP ghostwriting workshops](https://18f.gsa.gov/2015/03/30/new-rfp-ghostwriting-service-to-improve-contract-success/), U.S. Navy's Talent Link Prototyping Workshop, and transformation work at the National Technical Information Service.
+“Every Kid in a Park, Digital Acquisition Pilot, USAID's <a href="https://18f.gsa.gov/2015/03/30/new-rfp-ghostwriting-service-to-improve-contract-success/">RFP ghostwriting workshops</a>, U.S. Navy's Talent Link Prototyping Workshop, and transformation work at the National Technical Information Service.
 Oh, and smaller contributions to a number of really interesting 18F initiatives with wonderful coworkers.” - {{ "christopher-goranson" | team_link}}</div>

 <div class="response-block">{{ "carlo-costino" | team_photo }}

-“I have loved working on both the Team API and its related projects in order to support the tools that help build and propagate 18F’s internal data, and I have loved working with the FEC project team (and the FEC itself!) on the [new FEC web site](https://beta.fec.gov/).
+“I have loved working on both the Team API and its related projects in order to support the tools that help build and propagate 18F’s internal data, and I have loved working with the FEC project team (and the FEC itself!) on the <a href="https://beta.fec.gov/">new FEC web site</a>.
 It’s been the best of both worlds so far as I’ve been able to dive back into technologies I haven’t worked with in a while, learn a whole host of new things, and engage directly with some of our agency partners.
 I have also greatly enjoyed participating in our working groups and see them as a conduit for instilling a culture of learning and keeping ourselves apprised of better ways we could approach our work and industry best-practices.” - {{ "carlo-costino" | team_link}}</div>

 <div class="response-block">{{ "jthibault" | team_photo }}

-“[Method cards](https://methods.18f.gov/) & [betaFEC](https://beta.fec.gov/)” - {{ "jthibault" | team_link }}</div>
+“<a href="https://methods.18f.gov/">Method cards</a> & <a href="https://beta.fec.gov/">betaFEC</a>” - {{ "jthibault" | team_link }}</div>

 <div class="response-block">{{ "maya" | team_photo }}

-“I've loved working on the Draft U.S. Web Design Standards, Federal Front Door, CALC, 18F Brand website, and the ["guys" auto-response Slackbot](https://18f.gsa.gov/2016/01/12/hacking-inclusion-by-customizing-a-slack-bot/).” - {{ "maya" | team_link }}</div>
+“I've loved working on the Draft U.S. Web Design Standards, Federal Front Door, CALC, 18F Brand website, and the <a href="https://18f.gsa.gov/2016/01/12/hacking-inclusion-by-customizing-a-slack-bot/">"guys" auto-response Slackbot</a>.” - {{ "maya" | team_link }}</div>

 <div class="response-block">{{ "nicole-fenton" | team_photo }}

-“So far, I’ve worked on onboarding and the [Extractive Industries Transparency Initiative](https://useiti.doi.gov/) (EITI).
+“So far, I’ve worked on onboarding and the <a href="https://useiti.doi.gov/">Extractive Industries Transparency Initiative</a> (EITI).
 I loved working with the EITI team, because they’re focused on open data that ties with climate change and larger accountability initiatives within the government.
 I’ve also enjoyed working on onboarding, because I get to learn about different teams, meet new people as they join 18F, and help improve our internal documentation on a daily basis.” - {{ "nicole-fenton" | team_link }}</div>

 # Design Standards

 <div class="response-block">{{ "marco" | team_photo }}

 “As a front end developer at 18F, I've worked on many different projects.
-Two highlights are the [Draft U.S. Web Design Standards](https://playbook.cio.gov/designstandards/), a visual style guide and UI component library for federal websites, and the [18F Front End Guild](https://pages.18f.gov/frontend/).
+Two highlights are the <a href="https://playbook.cio.gov/designstandards/">Draft U.S. Web Design Standards</a>, a visual style guide and UI component library for federal websites, and the <a href="https://pages.18f.gov/frontend/">18F Front End Guild</a>.
 The Design Standards purpose is to improve design of Federal websites by providing a shared, usable, accessible style that can be installed and configured for different sites.
 One great thing about the Standards is it attempts to use the top, modern front end practices, so it ends up bringing these best practices to the federal government.
 Being an example of using good front end practices fits well into the goals of the 18F Front End Guild: a group of developers all interested in improving front end development across 18F.
 The guild works to set standards, create guides, teach classes, and mentor other developers to make front end development as easy as possible at 18F.” - {{ "marco" | team_link }}</div>

 # 18F Blog

 <div class="response-block">{{ "andre" | team_photo }}

-“I’ve loved working on 18F’s [blog](https://18f.gsa.gov/blog/) because it’s unusual for a government blog in the topics it covers but also that part of our mission is to get as many voices talking about our work as we can.
+“I’ve loved working on 18F’s <a href="https://18f.gsa.gov/blog/">blog</a> because it’s unusual for a government blog in the topics it covers but also that part of our mission is to get as many voices talking about our work as we can.
 I love working with team members to get their first post up on the site.” - {{ "andre" | team_link }}</div>

 <div class="response-block">{{ "boone" | team_photo }}